Multi-Generational Financial Education: Aligning Inheritances to Family Values

 The key is to empower future generations without giving them a sense of entitlement.
 Or, to paraphrase Warren Buffett, leave enough so that they can do anything, but not so much that they can do nothing.

 4. Be intentional about the “business of family”

 Some families wish to keep alive the vision of the original wealth creator, a goal that requires focused effort.
 Family mission or vision statements can help in this area.
 For large and very wealthy families, regular meetings, formal governance processes and the support of a family office may make sense.

 It can be tricky to talk about money, but the families that successfully preserve their wealth and legacies across generations are notable for their commitment to communicating openly and sharing the values of the original wealth creators.

 To be clear, it takes a lot of effort to educate children and grandchildren so they are smart and grounded about money matters.
 And it may be even harder if those kids will receive an inheritance.
 If it were easier, then fewer families would fall victim to the “shirtsleeves to shirtsleeves in three generations” phenomenon.
 Of families with multi-generational wealth, a full 70% see the wealth lost by the second generation and a stunning 90% by the third.
-We encourage you to download the eBook, Proven Principles for Preserving Legacies Across Generations, to learn more about how you can avoid being caught in this trap.

 Again, this is a lot of work, but ensuring that your children and grandchildren understand the role of wealth within the family, as well as the opportunities and responsibilities that come with it, can help ensure the best of your family’s legacy lives on and its wealth is preserved for generations to come.